 The Scope and Activities of a Hardening Sprint

-In hardening sprints, we should stop thinking about features and focus on stabilization activities.
+We should stop thinking about features in hardening sprints and focus on stabilization activities.
 Here are some of those activities:

 Completing all the quality activities not finished in the regular development cycles.
 Examples include: improving system documentation, improving error handling (although that should be part of the regular development cycles), code cleanups, re-checking the system configuration files, conducting final quality reviews and ensuring the existence of clear guidelines on how to deploy the system.

-Deployment and configuration of the product on a production-like environment to simulate real customer use and making sure that everything works end-to-end.
+Deployment and configuration of the product in a production-like environment to simulate real customer use and ensure that everything works end-to-end.

-Setting up a recovery plan in case of deployment failures, which includes rollback scripts and recovery procedures.
+Setting up a recovery plan in case of deployment failures includes rollback scripts and recovery procedures.

-Educating and training support teams who will guide customers on how to use the system.
+Educating and training support teams will guide customers on how to use the system.

 Benefits of Hardening Sprints

-Although needing hardening sprints is sometimes an indication of the team’s immaturity, they still add some great benefits.
+Although needing hardening sprints sometimes indicates the team’s immaturity, they still add some great benefits.